← Back to projects

 Electronics & Firmware

-Powered by a 9V battery driving the DC motor through the ESP32, the firmware is written in C++ and handles weather API polling, motor control logic, and network communication.
-Tailscale was used to expose the device securely over the network, enabling remote monitoring and control from anywhere.
+Firmware is written in C++ and handles weather API polling, JSON parsing, motor control logic, and network communication.
+Tailscale was used to expose the device securely over the network, enabling remote monitoring and control from anywhere without opening firewall ports.

 Electronics